DiscordGIR/Bloo/README.md

 4. Open the Command Palette (`CMD+Shift+P` or `CTRL+Shift+P`) and run "Remote-Containers: Reopen In Container"
 5. VSCode should build the Docker image and open it automatically; this may take a couple of minutes as it has to install some extensions as well.
 6. Set up the `.env` file as shown [here](#env-file).
-7. Make sure the database is set up.
+7. Make sure the database is set up (see below).
 8. Open the integrated terminal in VSCode and run the `bloo` command to start the bot with hot reload!

 > Note that if you make changes to the `Dockerfile`, `.devcontainer.json`, or need to install a new requirement, you need to rebuild the Docker image.
 You can do this through the Command Palette again, run "Remote-Containers: Rebuild Container".